Lillesand Municipality: Attractions

-The Norwegian National Park Skjærgårdsparken lies between Risør and Lillesand.
+The Skjærgårdsparken lies between Risør and Lillesand.
 Skjærgårdsparken, "the Park of Archipelago" is a paradise of islands, skerries, and rocks.
-Blindleia is a 12 kilometers Inland waterway between Lillesand and Ulvøysund with much small boat traffic in the summertime.
-The village of Brekkestø is tourist area on the island of Justøya.
+Blindleia is a 12 km long inland waterway between Lillesand and Ulvøysund with a lot of small boat traffic during the summer.
+The village of Brekkestø is a tourist area on the island of Justøya.

 Lillesand Town- and Maritime Museum is a local, culture historic museum, located in the centre of the town.
 The museum is also called Carl Knudsen-gården.

 The Norwegian author Jostein Gaarder refers to this town in several of his books, for example in Sophie's World, where The Solitaire Mystery refers to Lillesand.

 Churches

 Lillesand Church is a wooden church which was built in 1887–1889 in Gothic Revival/Swiss style.
 The architect was Henrik Thrap-Meyer who also designed the pulpit, altarpiece and baptismal font.
 The altarpiece was done by Abraham Tønnessen.
 Lillesand Church is perched high above the city on a hill at Kirkeheia.

-In the current Lillesand municipality are also the medieval stone churches Vestre Moland Church and Høvåg Church, both of which are listed cultural heritage sites.
+Lillesand Municipality also has two medieval stone churches: Vestre Moland Church and Høvåg Church, both of which are listed cultural heritage sites.